almereyda/awesome-starred/README.md

 ## PHP

+- [pulsejet/memories](https://github.com/pulsejet/memories) - Fast, modern and advanced photo management suite.
+Runs as a Nextcloud app.
+- [nextcloud/end_to_end_encryption](https://github.com/nextcloud/end_to_end_encryption) - :closed_lock_with_key: Server API to support End-to-End Encryption
+- [crater-invoice/crater](https://github.com/crater-invoice/crater) - Open Source Invoicing Solution for Individuals & Businesses
+- [monicahq/monica](https://github.com/monicahq/monica) - Personal CRM.
+Remember everything about your friends, family and business relationships.
+- [domainmod/domainmod](https://github.com/domainmod/domainmod) - DomainMOD is an open source application written in PHP & MySQL used to manage your domains and other internet assets in a central location.
+DomainMOD also includes a Data Warehouse framework that allo
 - [pondersource/CYB](https://github.com/pondersource/CYB) - PHP code to Connect Your Books
 - [pondersource/prejournal](https://github.com/pondersource/prejournal) - An experimental bookkeeping tool that sits between source documents and journals
 - [TKLeuPT/Kanboard-Time-Track-To-Minutes](https://github.com/TKLeuPT/Kanboard-Time-Track-To-Minutes) - This plugin allows you to see the time tracking in minutes instead the normal decimal hours.